Moinul78/e-tech/README.md

 1. **User Authentication:**
    - The project includes a login view, home/landing view, and a registration view for a seamless user experience.
+   - User authentication is managed using `localStorage` for simplicity since there is no backend.

 2. **Product Management:**
    - Product list and detail views are available in both the home and shop sections, providing users with comprehensive information.